Treating Tourette's syndrome

-There are a number of treatment options available for people with Tourette's syndrome.
+There are several treatment options available for people with Tourette's syndrome.

 - being able to explain Tourette’s syndrome to others if asked about tics